-- a.
-Because genealogical organizations can make money from the sale of private and personal identifying information, and have been proven to have that as their chief motivation to obtain mass copies of church records, we do not allow reproduction or distribution of our manuscript (original) records, or of our databases containing family name indexes, to any outside organization or individual. - b.
+- Identity theft: Parish records of baptisms and marriages contain personal and identifying information that can be used to falsify a birth certificate in this province or to produce other forms of legal identification. - 2.
+Sale of information: Because genealogical organizations can make money from the sale of private and personal identifying information, and have been proven to have that as their chief motivation to obtain mass copies of church records, we do not allow reproduction or distribution of our manuscript (original) records, or of our databases containing family name indexes, to any outside organization or individual.
 Publication of any church record in a book written by an individual or group is not allowed without appropriate permissions granted in writing, for the same reasons.